 Getting out in nature to enjoy the fresh air and scenic views is a brilliant way to relax and escape the stresses of daily life.
-Over 73 percent of Japan is covered with mountains, meaning that the opportunities for enjoying outdoor activities are vast.
+About three quarters of Japan is covered with mountains, meaning that the opportunities for enjoying outdoor activities are vast.

 Hiking is a popular pastime, which is no surprise given the exciting trails found all across the country.
-Many hiking routes began as pilgrimage trails, such as those in the famous Kumano Kodo network.
-These paths have been in use for over 1,000 years, and their significance earned them a UNESCO World Heritage designation.
+Parts of hiking routes began as pilgrimage trails, such as those in the famous Kumano Kodo network.
+The Kumano Kodo has been in use for over 1,000 years, and their significance earned them a UNESCO World Heritage designation.
 Autumn is considered the best season for hiking, due to the mild weather and the chance to view the stunning fall foliage as you walk.

 When snow arrives, so do winter sports.
 One of the great places to enjoy snowboarding and skiing in Japan is Hakuba , in Nagano Prefecture in the Japan Alps .
 This internationally renowned resort was one of the central locations used to host the 1998 Nagano Winter Olympics.
 The village's exceptional powder snow and abundance of runs mean it's still one of the country's top ski destinations.